-Learn how to use MadCap Flare 11 to author technical documentation—help systems, software manuals, knowledge bases, and more—in various print and online formats, including HTML5 and PDF.
+Learn how to use MadCap Flare 11 to author technical documentation—help systems, software manuals, and knowledge bases—in various print and online formats, including HTML5 and PDF.

 - Hello, my name is Neil Perlin.
 More and more information comes to us on computers and mobile devices.
 How that information gets into online form in the first place, specifically using a tool called Flare, is the subject of this course.
 Flare lets us focus on creating our material while taking care of most of the technical details behind the scenes.
 Flare lets us create information in text and graphic form, in small chunks called topics.
 Flare lets us add navigation, that helps our users find information in these topics quickly and easily.